-Launching A Data Visualization API Into Your Own Infrastructure With Lightning05 Mar 2015
+Launching A Data Visualization API Into Your Own Infrastructure With Lightning

 I was reviewing one of the many entries in my review queue of companies who are doing interesting things with APIs, and stumbled across the data visualization API—Lightning.
 Their implementation grabs my attention on several fronts, but their focus on delivering their API within your own infrastructure via a Heroku button, is one of the most relevant aspects.